-I am a portrait artist specialising particularly in pencil portraits of children.
+I am a portrait artist specialising particularly in child portraits completed in pencil.
 I also work in watercolour and traditional oils on canvas.
 Based in London, I take portraiture commissions from all over the UK and abroad.
 Unlike those portrait artists who require a series of sittings I work entirely from digital photographs which customers can email directly to me.

-I try to capture the child’s character and in order to do this I like to find out a bit about their personality so I can reflect it within the portrait.
-Although I work from one key photograph in order to achieve an accurate likeness, I like to see several more in order to get a rounded impression of their features.
+Although I work from one key photograph in order to achieve an accurate likeness, I like to see several more in order to get a rounded impression of their features and their general manner.

 Commissioning a portrait